Issuance of Letter of Intent

 LOIs can be established relatively quickly while the actual negotiating and drafting of the contact can take weeks to months with numerous revisions and drafts that can be costly; therefore it is recommended that you work with an experienced commercial real estate attorney to protect your interests and rights.
 While many who enter LOIs move forward and complete the transaction in good faith, in some situations, participants may back out of deals, which can lead to litigation.
 LOIs can be ambiguous, they may become public and they can produce expectations or anxieties on the parts of employees, vendors, and customers.

 LOIs should be drafted, written and reviewed very carefully by your attorney to state the critical business terms of a commercial real estate sales contract as specifically and in as much detail as possible.
 The LOI should also clearly state that the LOI is intended by the parties to be non-binding and does not create an enforceable agreement in any way.
 Preparing a well-drafted and concise LOI can save the parties time and attorneys’ fees in the negotiation and drafting phase of the commercial real estate sales transaction.

-If you have questions regarding letters of intent in relation to commercial real estate transactions, contact the experience Real Estate attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based real estate law firm today at (954) 791-0477.
+If you have questions regarding letters of intent in relation to commercial real estate transactions, contact the experience Real Estate attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based real estate law firm today at (954) 791-0477.